Amanda Ocone, Executive Director

 Jan Romo’s career in education spans over 40 years.
-Her training background took place at both Southern Connecticut State University and Bank Street College of Education in NYC.
-She received her Bachelor's Degree and Master's Degree in Early Childhood Education and later her 6th Year Certification in School Administration and Supervision.
-She has been mentored and inspired by some of our top educational leaders in the field, and has in turn, mentored a handful of the most talented up-and-coming early childhood professionals.
+Her formal background took place at Southern Connecticut State University and Bank Street College of Education in NYC.
+She received her Bachelor's Degree and Master's Degree in Early Childhood Education, and later her 6th Year Certification in School Administration and Supervision.
+She has been mentored and inspired by some of the top educational leaders in the field, and has in turn, mentored a handful of the most talented up-and-coming early childhood professionals.

-After 29 years at West Hills, she was appointed to Supervisor of Early Childhood Education, overseeing over 4,000 New Haven pre-k and kindergarten students.
-Her work broadened, yet brought her back to her Early Childhood roots.
-Involved with writing curriculum standards and a wide variety of School Readiness and Head Start initiatives, Jan was able to lead the city for three years in truly appreciating how important
+After 29 years at West Hills, she was appointed to Supervisor of Early Childhood Education, overseeing 4,000 New Haven pre-k and kindergarten students.
+Involved with writing curriculum standards and a variety of School Readiness and Head Start initiatives, Jan led the city in appreciating the importance of developmentally-appropriate early education.

-For four years, Jan enjoyed an adjunct professorship at SCSU, teaching “Integrated Curriculum for Pre-K & Kindergarten" and working as an educational consultant in area nursery school programs.
-She is also past co-president of NHAEYC--the New Haven Chapter of the Association of the Education of Young Children, and past co-chair of programs, where she shared responsibility for developing and presenting professional workshops for the Early Childhood community.
+Jan has been an adjunct professorship at SCSU, teaching “Integrated Curriculum for Pre-K & Kindergarten" and worked as an educational consultant for area nursery school programs.
+She is a past co-president of NHAEYC--the New Haven Chapter of the Association of the Education of Young Children, and past co-chair of programs, where she shared responsibility for developing and presenting professional workshops for the Early Childhood community.